Easy, hearty, and delicious, this Copycat Harris Ranch Chuck Wagon Stew is pure comfort on a cold winter day!

 Unless you live in California, are in the restaurant business, or a beef connoisseur, you’re probably not too familiar with Harris Ranch.
 But for those of us who spent a good chunk of our childhood traveling I-5 from Northern California to Southern California to visit their grandparents, we’re very familiar with it.

 There’s a portion of I-5 that travelers refer to as The Grapevine.
 It’s long…and boring.
 Harris Ranch is conveniently located off I-5, where tons of people stop to grab a bite to eat before they have to hit the road again.
 It’s changed a lot since the 70’s, when I was growing up.
 This family run cattle ranch is now the largest agribusinesses in the nation, with a resort and restaurant.

-This chuck wagon soup is a staple on their menu.
+This chuck wagon stew is a staple on their menu.

 - 3 tablespoons extra-virgin olive oil

 - 1 cup small diced sweet onion

 - 1 cup small diced carrots

 - salt and pepper

 - 3 tablespoons tomato paste

 - 15 ounce can diced petite tomatoes , undrained